hibat-allah/Steganography_F5/README.md

 To hide a txt file inside an image.

+In our project the insertion of secret message in frequentiel domaine is incorrect ( the hidding phase is supposed to be after compression and we send it in huffman form, and for extracting phase it is supposed to be after decoding huffman).

 ### ----------------------------------------------------------------------------------------
 ## What do you need to install to use this project?